 Here at Purple, we’re always excited to learn how customer experience is being shaped by WiFi across different sectors.
 So, we set out to survey over 1,000 people about how they use WiFi in bars and restaurants and the results were conclusive.
 The provision of free WiFi in bars and restaurants increases customer satisfaction and repeat business.

-Eight out of ten people said being able to use WiFi in bars or restaurants would contribute towards a positive, personalised experience.
+Eight out of ten people said being able to use WiFi in bars or restaurants would contribute towards a positive, personalized experience.
 In the age group 35-44, that figure rose to 90%.
 In addition, nearly two thirds (60%) said being able to use WiFi when out for a drink or meal would increase their customer loyalty.

 Drilling down further into the survey results, there was also confirmation that using WiFi combined with analytics and marketing tools can further boost business.
 By offering free WiFi in bars, accessed by social login, bars and restaurants are able to understand more about their customers, including their gender, age, hometown, interests.
 They can also track how often they come back.
 These insights help create more timely, relevant and valuable interactions, which the survey proved to be welcomed by customers.